eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-22_treat-of-tokyo-a-collection-of-cuisine-from-a-trip-in-2015-winter.md

 - - -

-This page is synchronized from the post: [Treat of Tokyo - a collection of cuisine from a trip in 2015 winter](https://steemit.com/@deanliu/treat-of-tokyo-a-collection-of-cuisine-from-a-trip-in-2015-winter)
+This page is synchronized from the post: ['Treat of Tokyo - a collection of cuisine from a trip in 2015 winter'](https://steemit.com/@deanliu/treat-of-tokyo-a-collection-of-cuisine-from-a-trip-in-2015-winter)